 New country, new town, new home, new job, new language, new friends and new ways of doing things.

-All of this was waiting for us, as we decided to move from Slovakia to Canada.
+All of this was waiting for us, as we decided to move from Slovakia to Canada and try living in Banff.
 (For those of you wondering where Slovakia is, it lies in the heart of Europe.)
 We got working holiday visas for one year and were excited to try living in another country.

 First days in Banff

-The first day I woke up around noon, slightly jetlagged and confused.
+The second day I woke up around noon, slightly jetlagged and confused.

 Michal already had our bikes assembled and was waiting for me to get ready to explore around town.
-Right after we went outside, huge wave of athletes passed us and people on the sidewalks were cheering.
-Apparently triathlon athletes were just finishing their race.
+After we went outside, a huge wave of athletes passed us, and people were cheering on the sidewalks.
+Apparently, the triathlon athletes were just finishing their race.